-\paragraph{Event-Based Mapping and Localization} Due to the high dynamic range and small motion blur, event cameras are suitable for visual odometry (VO) or SLAM tasks involving sequential pose estimation and depth prediction.
-Existing works in this direction~\cite{ev_slam_hanme_1, ev_slam_hanme_2, ev_slam_representation, ev_sparse_odom, photo_ev_tracking_1, photo_ev_tracking_2} propose various event aggregation and measurement update methods to effectively utilize event data with minimal latency.
-Based on the findings from event-based VO and SLAM literature, recent works leverage event cameras for novel view synthesis~\cite{ev_nerf,e_nerf,event_nerf} where the hardware-level benefits enable view synthesis robust to low lighting or motion blur.
+\if 0 Due to the high dynamic range and small motion blur, event cameras are suitable for visual odometry (VO) or SLAM tasks involving sequential pose estimation and depth prediction.
+Existing works in this direction~(\cite{ev_slam_hanme_1, ev_slam_hanme_2, ev_slam_representation, ev_sparse_odom, photo_ev_tracking_1, photo_ev_tracking_2}) propose various event aggregation and measurement update methods to effectively utilize events with minimal latency.
+Based on the findings from event-based VO and SLAM literature, recent works leverage event cameras for novel view synthesis~(\cite{ev_nerf,e_nerf,event_nerf}) where the hardware-level benefits endow robustness against low lighting or motion blur. \fi

-However, re-localizing an event camera with respect to a pre-built 3D map, namely event-based visual localization, is a fairly understudied problem.
-Prior works perform direct camera pose estimation using neural networks~\cite{ev_loc_1, ev_loc_2}.
-While these methods can quickly localize with a single neural network inference, the networks should be separately trained for each test scene.
-Also, it is widely known in image-based localization that structure-based methods outperform direct methods~\cite{limit_direct,posenet,lstm_vis_loc}.
-These methods leverage correspondences in 2D and 3D by comparing feature descriptors~\cite{netvlad, robust_retrieval, superpoint, sarlin2019coarse, sarlin2020superglue, active_search}.
-We employ the structure-based paradigm on event cameras, leading to stable localization while also benefiting from the sensor-level strengths.

-\paragraph{Privacy-Preserving Machine Vision} As many machine vision applications take the entire image view as input, privacy breaches could occur~\cite{privacy_analysis, privacy_concern}.
-Recent works propose to apply additional transformations on the input image data~\cite{privacy_action, privacy_encrypt_face, privacy_freq_domain} to hide the user identity, or encrypt the visual data in the sensor level by incorporating specially designed optics~\cite{privacy_sensing_1, privacy_sensing_2, privacy_sensing_3, privacy_sensing_4}.
-Many prior works in privacy-preserving visual localization follow the former approach, where existing methods suggest lifting the 2D, 3D keypoints to lines~\cite{privacy_line2d, privacy_line3d, privacy_sfm}, or training a new set of feature descriptors hiding sensitive details~\cite{ninjadesc, privacy_analysis, privacy_affine}.
-Our method takes a hybrid approach, where we propose to use event cameras as privacy-preserving sensors for localization and apply dedicated transformations on the event data to hide sensitive visual details.